site logo

 Before Antietam

-A 23 year old laborer from Bartholomew County, he mustered as Private, Company C, 27th Indiana Infantry on 12 September 1861.
+In 1860 he was a 21 year old farm worker on the Joseph Reynolds place near Columbia in Adair County, KY.
+Credited to Bartholomew County, IN, he enlisted on 12 September 1861 and mustered as a Private in Company C, 27th Indiana Infantry.
 He was promoted to Corporal, date not given, and was assigned as Color Corporal and flag bearer.

 On the Campaign

-He was wounded by gunshot wound to the left thigh in action at Antietam on 17 September 1862.
+He was wounded by gunshot to his left thigh in action at Antietam on 17 September 1862.

 The rest of the War

-He was in a hospital in Frederick, MD from 27 - 30 September, then transferred to Philadelphia.
-He returned to duty about 15 November 1862.
-He was wounded again, in the other thigh in action at Gettysburg, PA on 3 July 1863.
-He returned to his Company on 15 February 1864 and mustered out with them at Louisville, KY on 1 September 1864.
+He was in a hospital in Frederick, MD from 27 - 30 September, then transferred to Philadelphia, returning to duty about 15 November 1862.
+He was wounded again, by a buckshot in the other thigh in action near Culp's Hill at Gettysburg, PA on 3 July 1863 and was in hospitals in York, PA, Baltimore, MD, and finally, Covington, KY.
+He returned to his Company in February 1864 and mustered out with them at Louisville, KY on 1 September 1864.

 References & notes